Borgor-Chefs/CompTIA-Notes/operating systems/Windows/Upgrading Windows.md

 ---
 # Upgrading Windows

-This doesn't really show any new concepts but is rather more of a checklist of decisions to make and actions to complete when you're upgrading Windows to a newer version (mind you with [[Operating Systems Overview#Linux|Linux]] it just works$^\text{TM}$).
+This doesn't really show any new concepts but is rather more of a checklist of decisions to make and actions to complete when you're upgrading Windows to a newer version (mind you with [[!Operating Systems#Linux|Linux]] it just works$^\text{TM}$).

 Here's a list of things to think about when upgrading: